-The introduction of WordPress themes have changed all this.
-In this blog post, we explain what themes are, how themes can help your business save money, and how themes let you easily customize your website.
+The development of WordPress themes helped change all this.
+In this blog post, we will explore what themes are, how they can help your business save money on web development costs, and how WordPress themes let you easily customize your website.

 (image source: www.dreamweaver-templates.org)

 As the number of businesses adopting “template-based” web design services increased, templates were designed that could offer various customizable features, like the option to choose different colours, styles, layouts

 As web sites and website editor applications evolved, web templates also began transforming into website template ”systems”, enabling website owners to manage their web site’s visual elements.

 And then, a “blogging” software called WordPress was developed and helped to kick off a new web revolution …

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

 The WordPress Theme

 WordPress themes take the idea of a website templating system even further.